SalesConnection/Caction-Support/docs/How_to_Check_Pending_Update.md

       <img src="img/Check_Pending_Data_in_Desktop_And_Mobile_Step_6a.png" alt="Check Pending Data Using Desktop Step 6a">
    </p><br>

-7. If the user has pending updates, they will be automatically updated in the system.
-On the contrary, if the action performed above shows that there are no pending updates, the user needs to update again.
+7. Note: If the user has pending updates, these will be updated automatically.
+Please advise the user to perform this action when their network is stable.

 <br><br><br>
 **Related Articles**